9R2by/docker_compose_web_dev/README.md

  The database container can be reached @127.0.0.1:3306
  (for editing purposes "Beekeeper Studio" or "DBeaver" can be used for example)

  Daily Usage:
  Go to the docker_compose folder and type docker-compose up in your terminal.

  please change the db settings to your needs!

- I added a index.php to the source folder to check if the database connection worked flawlessly
+ I added an index.php to the source folder to check if the database connection works flawlessly
  If you curl or browse to 127.0.0.1 it should return something like "Success: A proper connection to MySQL was made!"

  ATTENTION: importing large databases can take some time!